ppy/osu-wiki/wiki/Mapping_and_Modding_Timeline/en.md

 ### September

 - **2017-09-10:** The "[QAT Upheaval](https://osu.ppy.sh/community/forums/topics/635507)" was implemented.
 This was a series of changes in response to dissatisfaction from the mapping community under leadership by [osu!team](/wiki/People/The_Team) higher-ups.
 Following this change, the QAT began self-leadership without higher-up intervention.
-    - BN tiers were replaced with [Probationary Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators#probationary-beatmap-nominators).
+    - [BN Tiers](/wiki/Modding/Beatmap_Nominator_Tiers) were replaced with [Probationary Beatmap Nominators](/wiki/People/The_Team/Beatmap_Nominators#probationary-beatmap-nominators).
 Two probationary BN members could not nominate the same beatmap and users could not be in Probation for more than two months at a time.
     - Beatmap Nominators were given purple titles on the forums.
     - [Okoratu](https://osu.ppy.sh/users/1623405) and [JBHyperion](https://osu.ppy.sh/users/4879508) were appointed as [QAT leaders](/wiki/Modding/QAT_Leaders) by a vote of BN/QAT members.
 Their responsibility was to work with the osu!team to maintain the mapping and modding communities.
     - Tenure based Beatmap Nominator and Quality Assurance Team profile badges were created.
 This and other Beatmap Nominator rewards were planned to re-motivate the currently dissatisfied team. <!-- https://osu.ppy.sh/community/forums/topics/635507 + https://osu.ppy.sh/community/forums/topics/640679 -->